probeous/Markdown/README.md

 Equations: <br>
 You can write the equations by enclosing $ spoons.
 For example, The Pythagorean theorem is as follows: $a^2 + b^2 = c^2$.

+Inline Code:
+To add inline code, use backticks.
+Example: `int x = 0;`

+Code Block:
+To add a code block, use triple backticks: